ahurlbatt/homeserver/README.md

     - For Ubuntu, after an `apt update` just use `apt install ansible`
 3. Install the hardening collection with `ansible-galaxy collection install devsec.hardening`
 4. Put the ansible vault password in `./secrets/ansible_vault_password.secret`

-## Infrastructure

-1. Register a domain
-2. Set up a dynamic DNS service
-3. Enable HTTP and HTTPS port forwards from your router to the server
-4. Create and activate a Repository on [Borgbase](https://www.borgbase.com/)
-   - Create a new SSH keypair with `ssh-keygen -t ed25519 -a 100`
-   - Copy the public key to Borgbase
-   - Initialise the repo with `borg init -e repokey-blake2 ssh://...`
-   - Export the key with `borg key export --paper ssh://... borg_key.txt` and store it somewhere safe

 ## Setting up the server